-Cerebral Palsy Diagnosis Lawyers in Orange County
+Cerebral Palsy Diagnosis

 A cerebral palsy diagnosis is often made between a child’s first and third birthday.
 While cerebral palsy is often the result of problems during pregnancy or childbirth, the symptoms of this developmental condition do not often develop until around 18 months of age.
 Parents are often the first to suspect that their child is not developing normally.
 Failure to reach developmental milestones within the time frame considered “normal” can be a sign that a child might have cerebral palsy, as are abnormal muscle tone and posture.